colin-mccarthy/tanzu_build/exercises/02_tbs_local_harbor.md

-# Install Tanzu Build Service using a local Harbor Registry
+# Install Tanzu Build Service using a local Harbor Registry with a self signed cert

  In Harbor create a project named build-service 🔧